goblin-trade/goblin-core-v1/README.md

 - If a `SlotRestingOrder` is closed, we don't write the cleared value to slot.
 Instead we just turn off the bit in BitmapGroup.
 - If a `BitmapGroup` is closed, don't write the cleared value to slot.
 Instead remove its outer index from index list.
+  - Special case: If outermost orders are removed in sequence such that the best market price changes, don't write `BitmapGroup`.
+Just update best market price.
 - If a `ListSlot` in the index list is closed, don't write the cleared value to slot.
 Instead just update other list slots and decrement count in `MarketState`